lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ## Deployment

 The `New-AzAvdHostPoolSetup` function is the main function of the script.
 It takes an `$HostPool` array as parameter (so set the parameter values you want for the HostPool(s) you want to deploy).
 It will deploy all the resources needed for the HostPool(s) based on the `$HostPool` array.
 This function has a `-AsJob` parameter.
 When this switch is specified, the ressources will be deployed in parallel (via the [Start-ThreadJob](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4&viewFallbackFrom=powershell-5.1) cmdlet) instead of sequentially.
-The processing time is greatly reduced from 4.5 hours to 1.5 hours (including the Azure Compute Gallery Setup if needed - wihout the Azure Compute Gallery Setup, the processing time are 3h30 in parallel and 30 minutes sequentially).
+The processing time is greatly reduced from 4.5 hours to 1.5 hours (including the Azure Compute Gallery Setup if needed - wihout the Azure Compute Gallery Setup, the processing time are 3h30 sequentially  and 45 minutes in parallel).
 Nevertheless, sometimes the setup fails in parallel mode (some error occurs) so I recommend to use the sequential mode if any error occurs in this mode (or retry).
 > [!NOTE]
 > The impacted ressources by the parallel mode are the HostPools and the Session Hosts.
 The Job Management is done at the end of the `New-AzAvdHostPoolSetup` function.